Slavetomints/rvc_hacking_toolbox/docs/USAGE.md

 What is e?
 43

-What is the message? (please seperate by space ex: 1 2 3) 996 894 379 631 894 82 379 852 631 677 677 194 893
+What is the message? (please separate by space ex: 1 2 3) 996 894 379 631 894 82 379 852 631 677 677 194 893

 Your result is: SKY-KRYG-5530